 What’s going on with mountain bike wheel sizes and how does it affect us female riders?
 Our 29er mountain bike buyer's guide is here to fill you in...

-A ten year argument followed about the advantages and disadvantages of the new size.
-Evangelists made bold, often excessive claims about the faster and increased traction of the larger wheels, while sceptics rubbished 29-inch bikes for being ponderous and heavy.
+Arguments have since followed about the advantages and disadvantages of the larger wheel size.
+Evangelists made bold, often excessive claims about the faster and increased traction of the larger wheels, while sceptics rubbished 29-inch wheels for being ponderous and heavy.

 Advantages of 29er Mountain Bikes